shariq1989/cookbook/content/recipe/guacamole.md

 +++
 title = "Guacamole"
 date = "2020-01-29"
-description = "This recipe makes the best guacamole recipe.
+description = "This recipe makes the best guacamole.
 It is simple to make and uses fresh, high-quality ingredients.
 There is no tomato in this guacamole; all you need is avocados, onions, jalapenos, lime juice, and salt.
-It is easy and delicious." tags = [
+This guacamole is easy and delicious." tags = [
     "mexican",
     "side dish",